scotthowson/oneplus-instantnoodle/README.md

 Common issues and their solutions will be listed [here](https://docs.ubports.com/en/latest/porting/configure_test_fix/index.html).
 If you encounter any problems, refer to this section for guidance.

 ## Contributing
-Contributions to this guide are welcome.
+[Contributions](https://docs.ubports.com/en/latest/contribute/index.html) to this guide are welcome.
 If you have suggestions or corrections, please submit a pull request or open an issue on the GitHub repository.

 ## References and Credits
 Acknowledgments to individuals or sources that have contributed to this guide.
 [OnePlus Kebab repository](https://gitlab.com/DaniAsh551/oneplus-kebab) - [DaniAsh551](https://gitlab.com/DaniAsh551)

 ## Special Thanks
 A heartfelt thank you to [DaniAsh551](https://gitlab.com/DaniAsh551) and their [OnePlus Kebab repository](https://gitlab.com/DaniAsh551/oneplus-kebab) for their invaluable assistance and patience throughout the development of this project.
 Their contributions and guidance have been instrumental in its success.
-## License
-This guide is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute it as per the license terms.

-## Formatting and Style
-This guide uses Markdown for formatting.
-Headings, subheadings, bullet points, and code blocks are utilized for better readability and structure.